The NATO

-The NATO Innovation Branch, part of Allied Command Transformation, drives innovation throughout the Alliance, supporting our headquarters’ leading role in Alliance Innovation.
+The NATO ACT Innovation, part of Allied Command Transformation, drives innovation across the Alliance and supports our headquarters’ leading role in Alliance Innovation.
 As the leading agent in open military innovation, we:

 - Support military innovation entities in their development